Beth Chapman Helps Fan Dealing With Cancer Before Revealing That She’s Sad About Daughter Going Back To School

 “Just dropped my Baby Bonnie off at the airport to go back to college so heartbreaking love you google head!”

-But just like Beth has empathized with her fans over many things, fans returned the favor by messaging Beth and sharing their similar feelings on dropping off their own kids off at school.
+But just like Beth has empathized with her fans over many things, fans returned the favor by messaging Beth and sharing their similar feelings on dropping off their kids off at school.
 Many also sent their best wishes to the 50-year-old.

 “Where does the time go.
 I can’t believe little Bonnie is all grown up, even little Gary Boy.
 Watching you and @Dogthebountyhunter raise such a wonderful family.
 You both should be so proud.”